 Inherently, high-number cards are more desirable in Blackjack because they make it easier to achieve a result closer to 21.
 When there are a greater proportion of high-number cards remaining in the shoe than low-number cards, the shoe is ‘running hot’ and we want to increase the size of our bets.
 Conversely, more low-number cards remaining to be dealt means the shoe is ‘running cold’ because it is easier for the dealer to draw a good hand, and we should decrease the size of our bets.

 In terms of keeping track of what cards have been dealt, the following method can be used.
-This is the actual ‘counting’, and it’s the part that gets most hopeful punters into a tailspin.
+This is the actual ‘counting’ that any card counter is a pro at, and it’s the part that gets most hopeful punters into a tailspin.
 That said, it’s easier than one would think if you’re willing to put in some time, effort and a fair bit of practice.